becp12/Blackjack/README.md

 Potential Future Enhancements
 - Able to bet different multiples, not just $5 multiples
 - Five-Card-Charlie - win if you get to 5 cards without going over 21
-- Doulbe down (double your bet after the hands are dealt if you think you have a good chance of winning, you will not be able to see the whole dealer hand)
+- Double down (double your bet after the hands are dealt if you think you have a good chance of winning, you will not be able to see the whole dealer hand)
 - Split (get two of the same card and you can split your hand into two hands but you also must match your bet for that hand too)

 [Back to Top](#blackjack)